Rotavirus Infection in Children

 - Treatment includes giving plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).

-- If your child has rotavirus, he or she may not be able to attend daycare or school while ill.
+- If your child has rotavirus, they may not be able to attend daycare or school while ill.

 - At home, good handwashing can prevent the disease from being spread.